Which are the Best "Bug Sprays"?

 Perhaps surprisingly the answer is yes.
 In the right formulations plant oils are just as effective as the synthetic pesticides found in older bug sprays.
 And, another big advantage of botanical sprays is they usually smell better, with what can be described as a soft botanical scent.
 Older aerosol insecticides often have a strong petroleum solvent odor.

 Pesticides based on plant oils are now available in a variety of formulations including wettable powders, dusts, liquid concentrates as well as aerosol sprays.
 Only the aerosols are generally available in retail stores and even these can be difficult to find locally.
-However, a wide variety of natural and organic insecticides (most based on natural plant oils) are now available online here.
+However, a wide variety of natural and organic insecticides (most based on natural plant oils) are available online here (our affiliate).

 If you are curious about any of the new botanical insecticides, including the wettable powder and dust formulations, and the aerosols mentioned above, see this article at our 'Bugs site for much more information: